Production of Harry Potter and the Deathly Hallows

 Production of Harry Potter and the Deathly Hallows, the 2010/2011 two-part finale of the Harry Potter film series, began in 2009.
-Both Part 1 and Part 2 were directed by David Yates, written by Steve Kloves, and from the screen adaptation of the 2007 novel of the same name by J. K. Rowling.
+Both Part 1 and Part 2 were directed by David Yates and written by Steve Kloves.
+The two movies also collectively form the screen adaptation of the 2007 novel of the same name by J. K. Rowling.
 The picture was produced by Rowling, alongside David Heyman and David Barron.
-It was originally set to be released as one, but due to its long-running time, Warner Bros.
+It was originally set to be released as one movie, but due to its long running time, Warner Bros.
 Pictures divided the film into two parts.